Is Bhutan worth visiting?

 What kind of people are there?

-Bhutan’s natives are called Bhutanese.
+Bhutanese are the natives of Bhutan.
 Bhutan has an official code of etiquette called Driglam Namzha.
 It determines how the citizens should behave and what to wear in public.
-The dress code is decided by it.
+It decides the dress code.
 The etiquette plants a seed of values, respect, decency, and good quality since childhood.
 Because of this, people here are very welcoming, fun-loving, humble, courteous, and always cheerful.
 Besides, the law treats women and men equally here.
-Thus, equality here has led to unity and happiness among people and reflects in their behavior as well.
+Thus, equality here leads to unity and happiness among people and reflects in their behavior as well.

 Why Bhutan is called a happy nation?

-Bhutan is called a happy nation because the GDP of Bhutan is measured by Gross National Happiness (GNH).
+Bhutan is a happy nation because of its GDP.
+In Bhutan, Gross National Happiness (GNH) is the parameter for its GDP.
 Bhutan considered their citizens’ happiness over wealth.
 Yes, economically Bhutan is slowly developing but GNH is a strong factor in Bhutan that measures the collective happiness and well-being of a population.
 There are four pillars and nine domains of GNH.
 The four pillars are sustainable and equitable socio-economic development, environmental conservation, preservation and promotion of culture, and good governance.
 The nine domains of GNH are psychological well-being, health, time use, education, cultural diversity and resilience, good governance, community vitality, ecology diversity and resilience, and living standards.